 Hacker gang White Hat Group stole 153 thousand ETH (approximately $31 million) from Parity Wallet because of the vulnerability in its software.
-The week before, other hackers stole ethers amount equal to 7 million dollars from Israel startup CoinDash during ICO.
+The week before, other hackers stole ethers amount equal to $7 million from Israel startup CoinDash during ICO.
 They changed the address of wallet for receiving funds.

-As a result of accidental activation of a vulnerability in Parity Wallet by a regular user (not a professional hacker), Ethereum tokens costing 160 million dollars were lost.
+As a result of accidental activation of a vulnerability in Parity Wallet by a regular user (not a professional hacker), Ethereum tokens costing $160 million were lost.
 They were frozen because of a software error.
-Around the same time, Tether company declared that hackers stole from Tether Treasury wallet USDT tokens amount equivalent to 31 million dollars.
+Around the same time, Tether company declared that hackers stole from Tether Treasury wallet USDT tokens amount equivalent to $31 million.

 Generally, the crypto community is sturdy in the assumption that North Korea has started a bitcoin hunt at the state level and desires to control a significant amount of this cryptocurrency.
 For example, the US NSA blames them for spreading the WannaCry ransomware virus, that encrypted victims’ data and demanded a ransom in BTC.
 CEO of the Chinese exchange BTCC, Bobby Lee, also believes that North Korea is active in the cryptocurrency sphere.
 But at the same time, he admires such a policy, calling it reasonable.